YanzhaoW/srs-daq/README.md

 ### Prerequisites

+> [!Tip]
+> It's highly recommended to use Conda for Conan and ROOT installation.
+Please refer to [How to install prerequisites with Conda](doc/install_conda.md)

 - C++ compiler
   - gcc <span>&#8805;</span> 14.2.
   - clang <span>&#8805;</span> 18

   To check the version of compiler, use
   ```bash
   gcc --version